 Normally, the duration of the contract, i.e. the time between entering into the contract and the fulfillment or termination of the agreement, is very long (more than ten years), unlike the example which is just for 3 months.

-- unique set of financial instruments, different from other securities like stocks and bonds.
+- a unique set of financial instruments, different from other securities like stocks and bonds.

 - used to protect against and manage risks which would emerge when parties enter into contracts of future uncertainties.